-Eight authors that became adjectives: Freudian, Shakespearean and more
+8 authors who became adjectives: Freudian, Shakespearean, and more

 What does it really mean when something is "Dickensian"?
 Or "Kafkaesque"?
 Sometimes these words are overused to the point where they lose their meaning.
 Here's how these and 6 other words got their origin.